sgrif/diesel.rs-website/src/guides/getting-started.md

 [CLI]: https://github.com/diesel-rs/diesel/tree/2.3.x/diesel_cli

-We provide pre-built binaries for diesel cli.
+We provide pre-built binaries for the Diesel CLI.
 You can install the command line tool via:

 :::code-block